 I know, this sounds weird.
 But about a week before I left for 2 weeks vacation in Japan I had a dream I got a tattoo of the word “explore” on my back in beautiful calligraphy.
 I woke up wanting to act on it.
 I quickly searched my Pinterest board of tattoos I’ve pinned over the course of a couple months and remember Neither Snow’s beautiful work.
-I thought a little bit about my dream and the word I really wanted and consulted one of my best friends about it (shout out to Stacy and her awesome site).
+I thought a little bit about my dream and the word I really wanted and consulted one of my best friends about it (shout out to Stacy).
 But after a little devil’s advocate debate I stuck with my instinct: “explore.”
 I contacted Mara of Neither Snow fairly quickly.

 I sent Mara the following email:

 When I think, “Do I want ‘explore’, or do I want ‘wanderlust’?”
 Or a line from a favorite author, ‘Be aware of wonder’ (From All I Really Need to Know I Learned in Kindergarden, Robert Fulghum) I keep coming back to explore.
 I love its simplicity and the thought of how amazing and sexy the “x” and end of the word’s “e” could be.
 Traveling is so important to me – but the world travel doesn’t evoke as much emotion for me as “explore” does.